san-ghun/hongbooking/README.md

 # How to use Auto macro booking evaluation slots?

 git clone
-git clone git@github.com:HONGBAEKIM/eval_booker.git

-download selenium type in your terminal pip install selenium
+download selenium if do not have type in your terminal \n pip install selenium

 # 1. Go to your evaluation page where you can book evaluation slots